you-dot-dev/vernacuLearn-personal/README.md

 [Sign in](https://console.aws.amazon.com/) to the console using your existing credentials.

 ### 2.1.2 – Create VPC
-Once signed into the AWS console, select VPC from the "Services" menu
+Once signed into the AWS console, select VPC from the "Services" menu.
+Take note of the default region in the upper-right menu as this runbook is for a single region.
+Choose a region you feel will best suit your users.

+1. Under the left-side navigation, click "Your VPCs".

+2. Click "Create VPC" and

 ### 2.1.3 – Create a subnet
 Our datacenter resources we'll be